flowmo-ai/open_ai_client/README.md

 begin
-  #Upload a file that can be used across various endpoints/features.
+  #Upload a file that can be used across various endpoints.
 The size of all the files uploaded by one organization can be up to 100 GB.
-The size of individual files for can be a maximum of 512MB.
+The size of individual files can be a maximum of 512 MB or 2 million tokens for Assistants.
 See the [Assistants Tools guide](/docs/assistants/tools) to learn more about the types of files supported.
 The Fine-tuning API only supports `.jsonl` files.
 Please [contact us](https://help.openai.com/) if you need to increase these storage limits.
   result = api_instance.create_file(file, purpose)
   p result
 rescue OpenAIClient::ApiError => e